vindicindic/converted_hindu_temples/README.md

 3. Finally, checked data manually and made manual edits to get the final result.

 #### Please suggest any edits or corrections by writing to vindicindic@gmail.com

+#### Please note data is missing for some states, e.g. Arunachal Pradesh, Assam etc.